The Longest Night

 Capitol Square 2 E. Main St., Madison, Wisconsin 53703

-Donations of warm socks, long underwear, hats and gloves can be dropped off at First Congregational United Church of Christ, 1609 University Ave., Madison.
-Please enter through the rear door off of the parking lots.
+We are asking for donations of warm socks, long underwear, scarves, gloves, and hats.
+Donations can be dropped at First Congregational United Church of Christ at 1609 University Ave.
+Madison.
+Please enter through the rear door off of the parking lot.
 The church doors are open during the day as the daycare in the building is open.
-Individuals must wear a mask.
+Individuals entering must wear a mask.